PreethaRaj/Agentic-Contrarian/README.md

 # ⚖️ Contrarian: The Agentic Editorial Curator

-**Stop the Echo Chamber.** Most AI is engineered to find the consensus; *Contrarian* is designed to challenge it.
+Most AI is engineered to find the consensus; *Contrarian* is designed to challenge it.
 Using a multi-agent RAG pipeline, this system retrieves data from global archives via the News API and generates non-consensus, analytical viewpoints — surfacing the "hidden resilience" or "unseen risk" in any global topic.

 ---